777arc/textbook/content/link_budgets.rst

 Signal Power Budget
 *************************

 Below shows the most basic diagram of a generic wireless link.
 In this chapter we will focus on one direction, i.e., from a transmitter (Tx) to receiver (Rx).
-For a given system, we know the transmit power.
-It is usually a setting in the transmitter, so how do we figure out the received power at the receiver?
+For a given system, we know the *transmit* power; it is usually a setting in the transmitter.
+How do we figure out the *received* power at the receiver?

 .. image:: ../_static/tx_rx_system.png
    :scale: 50 %